DataDog/integrations-core/docs/dev/new_check_howto.md

 ddev config set extras "/path/to/integrations-extras"
 ```

-If you wish to set `integrations-extras` as your default repository to avoid requiring the `-e` flag for every invocation:
+If you intend to work primarily on `integrations-extras`, set it as the default working repository:

 ```
 ddev config set repo extras